zheland/unwind-context/README.md

 ## Similar crates

 - [`scopeguard`] allows you to run any code at the end of a scope.
-It has both success and unwind guard variants.
+It has both success and unwind guard variants, and it doesn't require panic hook modification.
 - [`panic-context`] allows you to specify and modify panic context using a custom panic hook.
-It provides more fine-grained control over the output but doesn’t add any automatic context or colorization.
+It provides more fine-grained control over the output.
+  However, it implicitly modifies the panic hook using a mutex for a one-time thread local initialization and doesn’t add any automatic context or colorization.
+- [`econtext`] allows you to specify panic context and automatically adds some context including function name and location.
+However, it requires panic hook modification via the init function and uses dynamic dispatch and some unsafe code.

 ## License